Overview

 For ensemble use or for exploring the baroque chamber music repertoire factory-made wooden recorders by manufacturers such as Fehr, Hüber, Küng, Moeck, Mollenhauer and Yamaha provide great value for money, and design and production standards are rising constantly.
 Instruments in softer woods such as maple or pear offer particular value for money.

-Current makers of medieval-style recorders include Bolton, Cranmore, Gohin, Hulsens, Iliaronov, Köllner-Dives, Kulossa, Li Virghi, Musch, and Paolis.
+Medieval-style recorders are made by 36 makers, amongst them Cranmore, Gohin, Hulsens, Iliaronov, Li Virghi, Loebner, Köllner-Dives, Kulossa, Li Virghi, Musch, and Paolis.

-Virdung/Agricola-style recorders are currently made only by Adrian Brown.
+Virdung/Agricola-style recorders are currently made by Adrian Brown, and Roland Kraemer.

-Renaissance-style recorders are made by 100 or more makers, amongst them Bergstrøm, Brown, Breukink, Gohin, Hamman, Holmblat, Hulsens, Kobliczek, Li Virghi, Moeck, Mollenhauer, Paolis, Praetorius, van der Poel, and Prescott.
+Renaissance-style recorders are made by 90 makers, amongst them Bergstrøm, Brown, Gohin, Hamman, Holmblat, Hulsens, Kobliczek, Li Virghi, Moeck, Mollenhauer, Paolis, Praetorius, van der Poel, and Prescott.

 Almost all recorder makers offer baroque and/or neo-baroque recorders.

-Details of current makers of romantic recorders (ie csakans) include Guido Hulsens, Elmar Hoffman, Bernard Mollenhauer, Herbert Paetzold, Ricardo von Vittorelli and Martin Wenner.
+Details of current makers of romantic recorders (ie csakans) include Guido Hulsens, Elmar Hofmann, Bernard Mollenhauer, Herbert Paetzold, Ricardo von Vittorelli and Martin Wenner.

 Metal ‘Silberton’ recorders developed by Gyula Foky-Gruber continue to be made by Kobliczek Instrumentenbau (Germany).